amsen20/masters-thesis/docs/related-works/scala-ecosystem.md

 # Surrounding Projects in Scala

-This section focuses on attempts in Scala ecosystem that target static and safe memory management.
+This section focuses on attempts in the Scala ecosystem that target static and safe memory management.

 ## Scala Safe Zones